 This week has seen significant decreases from peak case and fatality rates in much of the world, although in terms of countries, there are still 66 countries of various sizes where daily case counts continue to increase.
 While global data is difficult to completely trust, it appears that death rates are down to about a third of the peak from late last month

 With just over 4% of the world’s population, the US has reported over a quarter of the world’s cases and deaths.
 There is no good explanation for why this is the case as the US was not significantly behind the rest of the developed world in taking the initial and then even the more complete protective measures.
-The US, followed by the UK, have current rates far out of proportion to most other developed nations.
-This is an area I’ll be following closely over the coming weeks.
+The US, followed by the UK, have case rates far out of proportion to most other developed nations.
+This is an area we will be following closely over the coming weeks.

 Something to keep in mind, are the reasons that were established for establishing stay-at-home guidelines in the first place.
 The tag-line was “flatten the curve”.
 We needed to do this in order to minimize the chance of cases of seriously ill people overwhelming our healthcare system, resulting in deaths from our inability to provide care, not just from the disease process, itself.